Course

 1. What are some modifiable risk factors for the development of asthma in pediatrics?

-Diagnosis and Childhood Asthma Treatment Disparities
+Diagnosis and Treatment Disparities

 Access to healthcare, especially in many rural and poverty-stricken areas, is a national concern.
 Creating outreach programs in schools, primary care offices, and local hospitals may help maximize asthma screening and treatment for at-risk children.
+It is critical that healthcare providers recognize these care disparities and work with local and national resources to increase screening and diagnosis.

 Asthma Severity

-Control is “the degree to which the manifestations of asthma are minimized and goals of therapy are met” (9).
-Finally, responsiveness is how easily asthma symptoms (especially exacerbations) can be managed (9).
+Control is “the degree to which the manifestations of asthma are minimized and goals of therapy are met” [12].
+Finally, responsiveness is how easily asthma symptoms (especially exacerbations) can be managed [12].

 A combination of family and individual medical history, lung function testing, and history of asthma-related medication use help determine asthma diagnoses and treatment plans.

-Patients with severe symptoms and a decreased response to therapy are at an increased risk for severe, life-threatening asthma attacks.
+Clients with severe symptoms and a decreased response to therapy are at an increased risk for severe, life-threatening asthma attacks.

 There are four classifications of asthma severity: